If you’ve ever had to redesign a live WordPress site, then you know the challenges involved.

-As most people running a WordPress site deal with a webhost that gives access to things such as Cpanel and phpMyAdmin, we will be using those to complete this process.
+Since most people running a WordPress site deal with a web host that gives access to things such as Cpanel and phpMyAdmin, we will be using those to complete this process.

 There’s no need to run an independent FTP program for this process.

 The first thing you’ll want to do is to back up your original database in case you need to restore everything back to the way it was.

 As you will be downloading a number of different databases in this process, it’s a good idea to put each one into a different folder with a very descriptive name so that you will know which is which later on.

 Access your Cpanel for your Live Site (we’ll refer to this as “livesite.com”).
 You can get there by going to livesite.com/cpanel.

 Find the Backups icon and click on that.